nicolasdecorbez/fil-ariane/README.md

 The mobile application written in Kotlin, uses the Volley Library to handle Request, and GoogleApi for the Maps options.

-The dashboard coded with Angular v12, using Material Library.
+The dashboard coded with Angular v12, using Material-Library.

 The API, written in [TypeScript](https://github.com/microsoft/TypeScript), it is based on the [Express](https://github.com/expressjs/express) framework ; using [TypeORM](https://github.com/typeorm/typeorm), it connects to a [PostgreSQL](https://github.com/postgres/postgres) database.
 We also have implemented [CORS](https://www.npmjs.com/package/cors) managment for all of our routes.